 Hi, I’m menna

-I am an HCPC Registered Counselling Psychologist with over five years experience working in a range of mental health settings, including NHS primary and secondary care settings, private therapy clinics and charitable organisations.
+I am an HCPC Registered Counselling Psychologist and EMDR Therapist.
+I have over six years experience working in a range of mental health settings, including NHS primary and secondary care services, private therapy clinics and charitable organisations.

-I have worked with a wide range of mental health difficulties including anxiety, depression, relationship difficulties, perinatal difficulties, life transitions, developmental and attachment traumas, identity concerns, lack of belonging, chronic pain and illness, eating difficulties and body image concerns.
+I have worked with a wide range of mental health difficulties including anxiety, depression, relationship and attachment difficulties, low self-esteem, trauma and PTSD, chronic pain and illness, eating difficulties and body image concerns.

 I am passionate about working with those whose difficulties are preventing them from living the most fulfilling life that they want to lead.
 I prioritise nurturing warm, down to earth and trustworthy relationships with my clients so that you can feel safe to explore your concerns in an environment that is empathic and free from judgment.